Tag: 1970s

 • Kingdoms of the Radio: A Prisoner at the Palace (Pt.
 2) [ficção]

-With Shane’s solid presence gone from the scene, the concrete bunker seemed to close in on the pair left alone for the first time since they left the airport.
+With Shane’s meaty presence gone from the scene, the concrete bunker seemed to close in on the pair left alone for the first time since they left the airport.

 “So…” Rosenda began before being cut off by a recalcitrant Cole.